cabanem/firebase-studio/docs/workato-firebase_zero-to-config.md

   See the CLI `oauth2` options for details (`--port`, `--ip`, `--https`).

+> <strong>Tip</strong><br/>
+> <br/>
-> Tip: Firebase Studio “Previews” are great for app servers you run (web/Android) but aren’t always suitable as public OAuth callback endpoints from third‑party providers.
+> Firebase Studio “Previews” are great for app servers you run (web/Android) but aren’t always suitable as public OAuth callback endpoints from third‑party providers.
 Use a tunnel when you need an externally reachable HTTPS callback.

 ---